425 Degrees Take & Bake Pizza

 Seven Rivers Steakhouse

-For an authentic steakhouse experience, Seven Rivers at the Sky Ute Casino Resort is unique in the Four Corners.
-Featuring “steaks, seafood and spirits,” this restaurant wows with selections of mussels, giant prawns, lump crab, scallops and shrimp.
+For an authentic steakhouse experience, Seven Rivers Steak Seafood Spirits at the Sky Ute Casino Resort is unique in the Four Corners.
+This restaurant wows with selections of mussels, giant prawns, lump crab, scallops and shrimp.
 Prime cuts of succulent beef, such as petite filet and New York strip.
 Beautiful décor.
 Reservations available.
 Ignacio, 563-6235. www.skyutecasino.com

 A locals’ favorite with the wonderfully different, delicious and healthy foods of Thailand — made with the freshest ingredients by native Thais.
-Call in, carry out, dine in.
-Very affordable, healthy, delicious.
+Call in, carry out or dine in.
+Very affordable, healthy and delicious.
 519½ Main Ave., 385-9470.

 Ska Brewing & The Container Restaurant